 Services

-Lucy Turner & Associates provide technical advisory services to help companies, governments, and non-profit organizations to make a measurable contribution to social good.
+Lucy Turner helps UN agencies, companies, governments, and non-profit organizations to identify, measure, and communicate their contribution to social good.

-Known for creating compelling narratives that attract significant resources and motivate system-wide change, Lucy’s innovative, industry-shaping work is grounded in data, evidence, and award-winning writing that changes the way people approach complex problems.
+Known for compelling, evidence-based narratives that attract significant resources and motivate system-wide change, Lucy’s innovative, industry-shaping work is grounded in data, and award-winning writing that changes the way people approach complex problems.

-- Change in international development policy to prioritise data and evidence: our work to ascertain the needs of communities and institutions through a participatory approach led to a change in policy, practice, and funding criteria.
-This includes an institution-wide commitment, by the United Nations Secretary-General, to invest in data for peace building; and a commitment by the UN Peacebuilding Fund to invest in the measurement approaches we developed.
+- Change in international development policy to prioritise data and evidence: Lucy’s work to ascertain the needs of communities and institutions through a participatory approach led to a change in policy, practice, and funding criteria.
+This includes an institution-wide commitment, by the United Nations Secretary-General, to invest in data for peace building; a change in UN Peacebuilding Fund policy to invest in projects underpinned by participatory measurement approaches; praise for innovative measurement initiatives at the World Economic Forum (Davos), UN Security Council, UN General Assembly, High Level Political Forum, Women’s Commission, and United Nations Development Programme Executive Board ( among others); and concrete corporate (pro bono) contributions of data, technology and expertise to UN peace initiatives.

-- Change in institutions, to promote coordination and corporate contributions to social good: our efforts to enable entities from different sectors to work together for social change led to new institutional arrangements at national and international levels.
-Our work in this area evolved from coordinating a joint United Nations-World Bank initiative applauded by WB President Robert Zoellick, to coordinating the Global Focal Point for the Rule of Law (uniting entities across pillars of the UN system), to the Global Alliance: a first-of-its-kind structure to bring businesses, governments, non-profits and UN entities for a collective, measurable contribution to peace.
+- Change in institutions, to promote coordination and corporate contributions to social good: Lucy’s efforts to enable entities from different sectors to work together for social change led to new institutional arrangements at national and international levels.
+Lucy’s work in this area evolved from coordinating a joint United Nations-World Bank initiative applauded by WB President Robert Zoellick, and a joint NATO-UN-World Bank initiative funded by the government of Switzerland, to coordinating the Global Focal Point for the Rule of Law (uniting entities across pillars of the UN system), to the Global Alliance: a first-of-its-kind structure to bring businesses, governments, non-profits and UN entities for a collective, measurable contribution to peace.

 For more information, please visit the ‘Contact’ tab.